IsaacZheng99/programming-language-learning/C++/17-Virtual_Function/Note.md

         we have the additional memory that is required in order for us to store that `v table` so that we can `dispatch` to the correct function, and memory that includes a `member pointer` in the actual base class that points to the `v table`

+    2. **calling cost**:

-    2. very time we call a virtual function, we have to go through that table to determine which function to actually map
+        every time we call a virtual function, we have to go through that table to determine which function to actually map

     `virtual functions` generally brings a little overhead but it helps a lot